-In continuation with the support for mooring buoy supplies, Phase III funds were used to purchase supplies for Miami-Dade County Department of Regulatory and Economic Resources (DRER), Palm Beach County's Environmental Resources Management Department (ERM), and FDEP's District 5 Division of Recreation and Parks in Martin County.
+In continuation with the support for mooring buoy supplies, Phase III funds were used to purchase supplies for Miami-Dade County Division of Environmental Resources Management (DERM) and Palm Beach County's Environmental Resources Management Department (ERM).
+In Phase IV funds were used to purchase mooring buoy supplies for DEP's District 5 Division of Recreation and Parks in Martin County and Broward County Environmental Protection and Growth Management Department (BCEPGMD).
 The agreement with the recipients is that the funds are only used to purchase mooring buoy supplies to perform any necessary repairs, with no assistance provided for any installation or maintenance.
 A letter of agreement stipulating this arrangement was signed by each county.